arillo/silverstripe-gulp-plate/README.md

 ## Installation

 As this is a boilerplate the package should not be updated once you start creating your theme.
-Right now there is no scaffolding tool in place to start using the package, therefor you need to clone it and delete the `.git` folder manually:
+Right now there is no scaffolding tool in place to start using it, therefor you need to clone it and delete the `.git` folder manually:

 **1.** Clone the repo to wherever you need to have it.
 Make sure to name the folder `source_myThemeName` (The **`source_`** part being the important bit).